The supply of imported soybeans is abundant, and the weakness of the soybean meal market is difficult to change.-breakinglatest.news-Breaking Latest News

 On February 6, the National Grain and Oils Information Center released the “Monthly Report on the Supply and Demand of Oil and Oilseeds” in February.
 It is estimated that in 2022/2023 (October to September of the following year), my country’s protein meal production will be 96.06 million tons, an increase of 4.37 million tons year-on-year; Imports are expected to be 3.15 million tons, a year-on-year decrease of 1.04 million tons.
 It is estimated that the consumption of protein meal for this year will be 95.24 million tons, a year-on-year increase of 2.29 million tons; the export volume is expected to be 940,000 tons, a year-on-year increase of 430,000 tons; the annual protein meal supply and demand balance is expected to be 340,000 tons.

 Starting from May 2022, the number of fertile sows on hand will rebound.
 According to the latest data from the National Bureau of Statistics, by the end of the fourth quarter of 2022, my country’s reproductive sow population will be 43.9 million, a month-on-month increase of 0.6% and a year-on-year increase of 1.4%.
-According to the monitoring of the National Development and Reform Commission, in the week from January 30 to February 3, 2023, the national average pig-grain price ratio was 4.96:1, entering the first-level early warning range for excessive decline.
+According to the monitoring of the National Development and Reform Commission, during the week from January 30 to February 3, 2023, the national average pig-grain price ratio was 4.96:1, entering the first-level early warning range for excessive decline.
 Recently, the price of live pigs has fallen, and the profit of breeding has declined.
 Some companies have lowered the proportion of soybean meal added to feed.
 In addition, considering the concentrated production of live pigs during the Spring Festival, the demand for protein meal consumption will be weak in the first half of 2023.
-The start of reserve purchase and storage work provides favorable policy support, the number of fertile sows has increased for the eighth consecutive month, and production capacity has continued to resume growth.
-The inertia of stock growth is still driving the demand for feed consumption to a certain extent.
+However, with the gradual recovery of the domestic economy and catering, and the central frozen pork The start of the reserve purchase and storage work provides favorable policy support.
+The number of fertile sows has increased for the eighth consecutive month, and the production capacity has continued to resume growth.
+The inertia of stock growth still drives the demand for feed consumption to a certain extent.
 It is estimated that the protein meal feed consumption in 2022/2023 will be 96.06 million tons, a year-on-year increase of 4.8%.
 Among them, the consumption of soybean meal was 76.31 million tons, a year-on-year increase of 4.7%.

 According to customs data, from October to December 2022, my country has imported a total of 22.04 million tons of soybeans, a decrease of 510,000 tons or 2.3% over the same period of the previous year.
 Since the second half of 2022, international soybean prices have fallen from high levels.
 In addition, South America’s new soybean harvest is almost a foregone conclusion.
 With a large number of Brazilian soybeans harvested and listed, it is expected that the market supply and demand will become looser, and the supply of imported soybeans will be abundant.
 With the recovery of the economic situation and downstream consumption, the consumption of protein meal is still on the rise this year, which will lead to an increase in the demand for soybean imports.
 It is estimated that my country will import 95 million tons of soybeans in 2022/2023, which is higher than the 91.61 million tons in the previous year.